Natural California Hot Springs Directory and Guide

-There is an abundance of both public and private (commercial) natural geothermal hot springs located in both Northern and Southern California.
+There is an abundance of both public and private (commercial) natural geothermal hot springs located throughout the state of California.
 Being the third largest state in the nation with over 163,000 square miles, California’s terrain is vast and sweeping.
-It is one of the most geographically diverse states from mountains and coastal ranges, valleys, rivers and lakes to the incredible Mojave desert and of course – hot springs.
+It is one of the most geographically diverse states from mountains and coastal ranges, valleys, rivers and lakes to the incredible Mojave desert and of course – natural hot springs.

 California’s Geothermal Background

-California is part of the Pacific Ring of Fire, comprised of a chain of volcanoes.
+Natural hot springs have been around since before the dawn of man.
+California is located within the Pacific Ring of Fire, which is comprised of a chain of volcanoes.
 This volcanic activity is where California’s hot springs were born.
-Natural hot springs have been around since before the dawn of man.

 Today, hot springs are still revered and sought after.
 From the rustic natural hot springs to the more commercialized, five-star resort, California brings the soak seeker whatever their heart desires.